-The characteristics of sex, sexual orientation, gender reassignment, pregnancy or maternity, religion or belief, race, marriage or civil partnership protected by the Equality Act 2017 came into force on 1.1.19.
-The remaining two characteristics of age and disability come into force on 1.1.20 together with the principle of equal pay for work of equal value for pay equality between men and women.
-The purpose of this guide is to explain how businesses and organisations can prepare for the introduction of the Act and the benefits of doing so.
+The protected characteristics of sex, sexual orientation, gender reassignment, pregnancy and maternity, religion or belief, race, marriage and civil partnership are covered by the Equality Act 2017 which came into force on 1st January 2019.
+The remaining two characteristics of age and disability come into force on1st January 2020 together with the principle of equal pay for work of equal value for pay equality between men and women.
+The information below is to explain how businesses and organisations can comply with the provisions of the Act and the benefits of doing so.

 EQUALITY AND FAIRNESS IN THE WORKPLACE